bigbear2017/deep-cpp/README.md

-This is a directory to read some code and learn
+This package is to demo how to use mxnet in our own project.